pascalpoizat/veca-ide/README.md

 - for the transformation of the VECA JSON format into timed automata in XTA format for formal verification, see [veca-haskell](https://github.com/pascalpoizat/veca-haskell).

+To use this plugin your installation must fulfil the requirements given in **1.
+Requirements** and then you may choose either to use the available update-site following **2a.
+Update-site** (recommended) or build a local one using **2b.
+Building from source**.
+Some details on the use of the plugin are given in **3.
+Using the plugin**.

 ## 1. Requirements

 You will need a recent Eclipse with version 2.13 or more of the XText libraries.